 Transfer of Rights and Obligations Contained in a Bill of Lading

 Under common law, contracts were traditionally not transferable.
 As a result, the transfer of a bill of lading with the intention of transferring ownership of the goods could not, by itself, transfer the rights and obligations arising from the contract of carriage.
-Such a transfer merely resulted in the transfer of ownership of the goods, without assigning the contractual rights and duties contained in the contract of carriage.
+Such a transfer merely transferred ownership of the goods, without assigning the contractual rights and duties under the contract of carriage.

 Legal Nature of the Bill of Lading and Its Role in the Contract of Carriage